tiprankstipranks

 Servicing our indebtedness requires a significant amount of cash.
 Our ability to generate sufficient cash depends on many factors, some of which are not within our control.

 Our ability to make payments on our indebtedness and to fund planned capital expenditures will depend on our ability to generate cash in the future.
-To a certain extent, this is subject to general economic, financial, competitive, legislative, regulatory, and other factors that are beyond our control.
+To a certain extent, this is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
 If we are unable to generate sufficient cash flows to service our debt and meet our other commitments, we may need to restructure or refinance all or a portion of our debt, sell material assets or operations, or raise additional debt or equity capital.
 We may not be able to effect any of these actions on a timely basis, on commercially reasonable terms, or at all, and these actions may not be sufficient to meet our capital requirements.
-In addition, any refinancing of our indebtedness could be at a higher interest rate, and the terms of our existing or future debt arrangements may restrict us from effecting any of these alternatives.
-Any decline in the ratings of our corporate credit or the Notes or any indications from the rating agencies that their ratings on our corporate credit or the Notes are under surveillance or review with possible negative implications could increase our cost of financing and limit our ability to access the capital markets to meet liquidity needs.
+In addition, any refinancing of our indebtedness could be at a higher interest rate, and the terms of our existing or future debt arrangements may restrict us from utilizing such alternatives.
+Any downgrade in our corporate credit ratings or the credit ratings of the Notes, or any indications from the rating agencies that our ratings are under surveillance or under review with possible negative implications could increase our cost of financing and limit our ability to access the capital markets to meet liquidity needs.
 Our failure to make the required interest and principal payments on our indebtedness could result in an event of default under the agreements governing our other indebtedness, which may result in the acceleration of some or all of our outstanding indebtedness.
 In the absence of sufficient resources to service our debt and meet our other commitments, we could face substantial liquidity problems and might be required to dispose of material assets or operations to meet our debt service and other obligations.
-Our Second Amended Credit Facility and the indenture that governs the Notes will restrict our ability to dispose of assets and use the proceeds from any such disposition.
+Our Second Amended Credit Facility and the indenture that governs the Notes under certain conditions impose restrictions on our ability to dispose of assets and use the proceeds from any such disposition.
 We may not be able to consummate those dispositions or to obtain the proceeds that we could realize from such dispositions and these proceeds may not be adequate to meet any debt service obligations then due.
 These alternative measures may not be successful and may not permit us to meet our scheduled debt service obligations.

 Debt & Financing - Risk 6